MS in Architecture / History and Theory - Admissions

 Application for Admisson to the Master of Science in Architecture program.
 Download this application PDF (the link is also provided on Graduate School Application), and save the form on your computer.
 Then complete the form and upload it.
 Be sure to check the "History and Theory" box near the top of the form.

 Transcripts: Upload a PDF copy of your official transcript from each prior degree-awarding school attended.
+Do not mail official transcripts to our office.
 Please ensure that the student name and school name appear and that the scan is legible.
 If you are scanning original transcripts, make sure the pages are oriented upright for screen viewing (vertical or landscape).

 Letters of recommendation: Applicants will be prompted to provide the name and e-mail address of three recommenders.
 Recommenders will be immediately sent a link to the online evaluation form via e-mail.
 A minimum of three letters of recommendation is required.
 Maximum accepted is four.